Jon5333/Tactics-of-War/README.md

 A turn-based tactical battle simulator set during the Napoleonic Wars.
 Command either **France** or **Russia**, deploy your units across a terrain-rich battlefield, and crush your enemy using tactics, morale, and terrain advantages.

-> 💡 Inspired by *Total War: Napoleon*, built for the browser using pure HTML, CSS, and JavaScript.
+>  built for the browser using pure HTML, CSS, and JavaScript.

 ---